SatelliteApplicationsCatapult/helm-charts/stable/ard-campaign/README.md

 ## Job definitions

-Per-mission and per-product work queues can be populated wither manually or programmatically as per below.
+Per-mission and per-product work queues can be populated with job definitions either manually or programmatically.

 For all available missions and products see the [relevant section](https://github.com/SatelliteApplicationsCatapult/helm-charts/tree/master/stable/ard-campaign#other-missions-and-products) of this document.